Historically, as Art and Culture became self-aware, each generation

 "...grand narratives are as necessary as they are problematic, hope is not simply something to distrust, love not necessarily something to be ridiculed."

-That last line starts to sound like Howard Barker!
+[That last line starts to sound not unlike Howard Barker!]

 In 2011, Luke Turner published a Metamodernist Manifesto.
 The